Re-centres a scale to have a defined centre / midpoint. This is the rdeck equivalent of

 In the unaltered scale, we see that 0 is mapped to 0.75 in the output, which would be the colour at 0.75

-on a colour ramp (e.g. scales::colour_ramp(viridis::viridis(256))(0.75)
+on a colour ramp (e.g. scales::colour_ramp(viridis::viridis(256))(0.75)).

-we see that gradient of function has become y = 2/3x in the linear
+When applying rescale_center() we see that gradient of function has become y = 2/3x in the linear

-scale, which is 2/3 * scales::rescale(trans$transform(x))
+scale, which is 2/3 * scales::rescale(trans$transform(x)) for our data.
+For rescale_diverge()

-we see a piecewise scale with the break at center
+we see a piecewise scale with the break at center; both sides of center have a different gradient

 (y = 2/3x and y = 2x - 1) and the full range of y is used.